|Parks: 1||Miles: 338||Days: 1||Hours: 5.5|

 5:30-6:00 PM – Head Back to Las Vegas

-Remember, this is going to be a 2.75 hour trip, and it is a deserted ride if I’ve ever seen one.
-Lake Mead Recreational Area is very nice, but very barren.
-You may drive an hour and only see a couple other vehicles.
+Remember, this will be a 2 3/4 hour trip, and it is a deserted ride if I’ve ever seen one.
+You’ll pass a couple of parks on the way back.
+First is Red Cliffs Recreational Area, home to Red Reef Trail and a few dinosaur track fossils.
+Closer to Vegas, you’ll go through Lake Mead Recreational Area, which is very nice, but extremely barren.
+You may drive an hour and only see a couple of other vehicles.

 8:00-8:30 PM – Arrive in Vegas